National Board Certification Assistance

 Bring your component work and questions for this workday.
 Please bring your standards, portfolio instructions, and laptop computer with you.
 If you are working on Component 3, you can bring the video you are considering for submission.
 We will also discuss preparing for Component 1.

-Get your questions answered, discuss COVID-19 adjustments, and reserve most of the day for personal component work and feedback on one component.
-As you register, ask questions you want to be addressed during the online session.
+Get your questions answered and reserve most of the day for personal component work and feedback on one component.
+As you register, ask questions you want to be addressed during the session.

 MNEA National Board Jump Start is a comprehensive seminar designed to provide National Board candidates important information about the certiﬁcation process, time to examine component and Assessment Center requirements, the opportunity to plan how to meet requirements, and time to collaborate, gather resources and information needed to pursue certiﬁcation — all in a supportive, constructive, and collegial environment.

 This workshop is for first-time, returning, and advanced candidates who plan to submit any components of National Board Certification in the 2024-2025 school year.
 Find out more about National Board Certification at www.nbpts.org.